Access attributes from another layer with ArcGIS Arcade

 Type a single brace.

-7. Scroll down the list and click the expression you just created, Number of Citizens the Power Plant can Supply Annually.
+7. Click the expression you just created, Number of Citizens the Power Plant can Supply Annually.

 Select the expression Number of Citizens the Power Plant can Supply Annually.